roy860328/TortoiseMaster/README.md

 # TortoiseMaster

-Introduction to Computer Science LabⅠⅠ's final project
+Final project of course of Introduction to Computer Science LabⅠⅠ